 We are extremely proud to have such well renowned donors as our funders.
 The financial support is crucial for all our work, as are the open discussions and feedback we receive.
 We are enormously grateful for their valued engagement in our work.

 During the “Goed Geld Gala” of the Nationale Postcode Loterij, held on 6 February 2017, our “wildest” dreams came true.
 The Wildlife Justice Commission has been the very fortunate recipient of a three-year grant with a value of 2,5 Million Euro.
 This financial core support allows us to further enhance the organization and make long term commitments.
+In 2016, we recieved a core grant of 1,1 Million Euro.

 We are very grateful for the large grant we recently received from the Swedish Postcode Foundation which enables us to investigate criminal syndicates operating on the African continent and engaged in the trafficking of several iconic endangered species.